Marketing Your Home

 Professional photos are a must!!
 I will provide a professional photographer to capture the beauty of your home and property.
 The photographer will take a minimum of 20 photos which will give us plenty of options for marketing your property throughout online and offline sources.

 Open houses are not as important as they were several years ago because a buyer now has countless options to view your home online.
-It is rare to sell a house at an open house, but I have done it before, so I know that it is possible!
+It is rare to sell a house at an open house, but I have done it, so I know that it is possible!
 Some buyers still like the idea of looking at houses alone on a Saturday or Sunday.
 Because of that reason, I still think that it is important to hold an open house during the first few weeks that a listing is active.
 These days I leave that decision up to you, as open houses can sometimes be too much of an inconvenience for some sellers.
 If I am not available, I will have an agent that I know and trust host one for you.
 All open houses are advertised on multiple online services.

 Once I list your property, it will be available immediately on our local MLS and within 24 hours on the nationwide feeds.
 I will also create online ads targeted to buyers within a certain radius.
+I am also a member of several “agent only” private groups online where I am able to share coming soons, listings, or any other updates to my colleagues that may have interested buyers.

 I use e-mail to market your home by keeping in touch with my personal and business networks.
 I periodically send out e-mails to past clients and friends as well as subscribing to several local groups of colleagues that exchange buyer needs and wants.